aboarya/Udacity-Self-Driving-Car-Projects/P3-Behavioral-Cloning-Simulator/README.md

 > __Resizing__
 >
 > Images are resized in the Generator.
-And attempt was made to add a **lambda** resize layer but were unsuccessfull.
+Attempts were made to add a **lambda** resize layer but were unsuccessfull.

 The first two layers of the network perform __normalization__ and __trimming__.
 Images passed to the input layer via the __Generator__ are resized in to __(64, 64)__.